Sven-I-Am/dependency-injection/README.md

   * then based on user input returns the correct transformation to the browser output :heavy_check_mark:

 ### Nice to have
 * Change your Logger class for Monolog.
-In this case you will not use your own logger class anymore.
+In this case you will not use your own logger class anymore. :heavy_check_mark:

 ## Installation Instructions
 <!--write clear instructions on how to get your project working on the user's local environment-->